 In 2005, the single edit was included as the sixth track on the compilation album Toy Soldiers: The Best Of Martika, with the Prince Mix version as the fifteenth and final track.
 Also in 2005, the album version was included as the tenth and final track on the compilation album Love...
 Thy Will Be Done.

-In Spring 1991, Martika overdubbed her lead vocals and her musicians and vocalists added overdubs to the track, in New York.
+In Spring 1991, Martika overdubbed her lead vocals and her musicians and vocalists added overdubs to the track in Los Angeles.